kylebascomb/Bascomb-Project-Templates/README.md

 Pytest is the go to testing library for python.

 ## Installing Pytest
-You can add pytest to your project as detailed in the "Adding Dev / Tewst dependencies to a Poetry Project" section above:
+You can add pytest to your project as detailed in the "Adding Dev / Test dependencies to a Poetry Project" section above:
 ``poetry add pytest --group dev``

 ## Writing Tests: